Financial Inclusion – True and Equitable

 As a reflection of current social norms and contracts, implicit and explicit bias, the financial sector is neither neutral nor devoid of discriminatory practices.
 Therefore, we must ask ourselves, what can policymakers and financial service providers do to promote equal economic and financial opportunities, and contribute to equitable growth?

 - Awareness and training: Training and sensitization workshops can raise awareness of underlying race relations and discrimination issues that, as humans, we are all blinded without realizing it.
-Training based on behavioral insight can raise awareness of sub-conscious biases and help reduce them.
+Training based on behavioral insight can raise awareness of sub-conscious biases and help reduce them, as shown by Apolitical.
 Training should target regulators, policymakers and financial service providers, including managers and staff who regular deal with customers, such as branch staff, digital financial services agents, call center and customer service staff.

 - Diversity and inclusion - looking inwards: Regulators and financial service providers must proactively build diversity of race, gender and other minority groups within their workplace.
 Diverse perspectives help regulators tackle complex challenges to achieve stability, integrity, consumer protection and financial inclusion.
 The US Dodd Frank Act, for example, requires regulatory agencies to create offices that oversee institutional diversity, increase participation of minority and women-led businesses and work with regulated entities to improve diversity.
 Diversity is also good business.
 Studies have shown that companies with ethnically, culturally and gender diverse executive teams are more likely to outperform on industry-leading profitability, and that closing the gender gap in women's access to financial products and services could unlock USD330 billion in global annual revenue.